kibook/s1kd-tools/tools/s1kd-newdm/README.md

 The responsible partner company enterprise name of the new data module.

 -S &lt;BREX&gt;
 Determine the tech name from the SNS rules of a specified BREX data module.
-This can also be specified in the 'defaults' file with the key "`sns`".
+This can also be specified in the `.defaults` file with the key "`sns`".

 -s &lt;schema&gt;
 The schema URL.